mrnateriver/personal-site/src/content/resume/12-enthusiasm.md

   - CNCF
 ---

 Realised had to climb up the Slope of Enlightenment, so started learning, reading, watching and otherwise consuming anything that seemed cool.
+Got StackOverflow credits at that time as well.